d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 ──────────────────────

-  Beyond documenting your code with `PlDoc' comments as described in [Documenting Predicates], you might want to have comments in your source code that shows example usage of some predicate.
+  Beyond documenting your code with `PlDoc' comments as described in [Documenting Predicates], you may want to have comments in your source code that demonstrate example usage of some predicate or another.
   Creating such comments usually involves posting queries in a Prolog top-level, copying the queries and their results into the relevant source code buffer, and formatting them as comments.
 Sweep provides the following command to streamline this process:

   Key: C-c C-% (sweeprolog-make-example-usage-comment)
         Start a new top-level for recording example usage.
 When you